A happy new year to all!

 I really don’t have much to add to what our Japanese brothers and sisters have said.
 But I do want to point out that the overwhelming show of support I have received from Japanese people since the moment I dropped those tweets has brought me even closer to this country.
 I feel embraced by her like never before.

-I do want to single out two of these people, though.
+I do want to single out one person, though.

-First, Yo Shiina.
-Out of the blue, this Japanese lawyer and author hits me up on Twitter and says she’s taken the liberty of translating all my tweets into appropriate Japanese so that they can reach the people who need to hear this the most.
+Out of the blue, Yo Shiina, a Japanese lawyer and author, hits me up on Twitter and says she’s taken the liberty of translating all my tweets into appropriate Japanese so that they can reach the people who need to hear this the most.

 We became fast friends, and very little of this would have been possible without her volunteering her advice and assistance.
 This was truly a joint Japanese-American effort.
 And this from a Japanese person living in New York, no less!
 Talk about serendipitous symmetry.
 Nothing but love, Yo-chan!